How To Fix A Shoulder Labrum Tear – WITHOUT Surgery!

 Even worse, most labral repair patients are told that they should never go back to high-intensity activities ever again after surgery.
 No more overhead weight lifting.
 No more pull-ups.
 No more tennis.
 No more basketball.
 That’s not a great outcome for anyone who’s active.

 The good news?
 2/3 of patients with a labral tear don’t need surgery and can recover to full pain-free function with conservative treatment.
-That means manipulative therapy to correct joint motion and physical therapy to restore muscle balance in the shoulder.
-That’s the approach we take at Ascent Chiropractic, combining both chiropractic manipulation with soft tissue-based physical therapy.
+That means manipulative therapy to correct joint motion and rehabilitative therapy to restore muscle balance in the shoulder.
+That’s the approach we take at Ascent Chiropractic, combining both chiropractic manipulation with soft tissue therapy.

 The 1/3 of patients who require surgery are generally those with clear traumatic injuries that result in larger labral tears.
 That usually means labrum repair surgery if you’re under 40, and labrum repair plus bicep tenotomy or tenodesis (repairing or cutting away part of the bicep tendon) if you’re over 40.